They are plenty and very diverse maturity models for almost everything out there.

 In the beginning, the most disruptive organizations are often relatively immature to some scales.

-In the end, they set the example others will rush to imitate.
+In the end, they set an example others will rush to imitate.

 They are very useful tools if you know how to make the most of them.
 But you also should bear in mind their risks and develop a critical spirit to avoid being caught off-guard in the future!